ycarowr/UnityDesignPatterns/Assets/Creational/Readme.md

 ### Implementation

-I've found three common ways to use singletons in Unity and the implementations are slightly different because of the Monobehaviors.
+I've found more or less three common variations of singletons in Unity and the implementations are slightly different because of the Monobehaviors.

+#### Pure Csharp
 The first [Pure Csharp](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Creational/Singleton/PureCSharp/Singleton.cs) with lazy instatiation.
-If you don't need Monohaviors, use this version:
+Since it only relies on the constructor method is much simpler than the versions with Monobehaviors:

 ```
     public class Singleton<T> where T : class, new()